Camera Treks - What to Bring

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” - Mark Twain

 Bring a circa 50mm or wider lens.
-You will want to get close, perhaps uncomfortably so.
-But this is a technique we will tackle on the tour.
+You will want to get close, perhaps uncomfortably so, during the Goroka Sing-Sing.
+If you are uncomfortable getting close to your photographic subject we can work on your technique on the tour.
 A long-ish lens may also be useful to compress views or for wildlife.
-With any luck we may see the famous wild blue sheep grazing on mountain hillsides!
+With any luck we may see numerous birds of paradise!

 Accessories: Plenty of SD/CF cards, cable release, extra camera batteries, filters, 3-way adapter plug, multi-outlet strip, power cords, etc. Some kind of air blower and cleaning cloths will really come in handy.
-The blowing dust level in Nepal is extraordinary!
 Sensor wipes are also a good idea.
 More specifics will be in your Tour CD.

-DO NOT plan on buying any camera stuff in Nepal.
+DO NOT plan on buying any camera stuff in PNG or the Solomons.
 Pack what you need, including batteries!

 Maybe: Dessicant like silica-gel, in a dry zip-lock for drying out the camera if it gets wet.
 Perhaps a plastic bag of some sort with a cut-out for the lens and rubber bands to hold all in place (in case it rains and you want to take photos in that rain.)

 I carry two camera bodies while traveling in case one has a problem.
 This is not necessary but....